 Chinese American Museum DC, History museum near Embassy Row, Washington DC, United States.

-The Chinese American Museum DC is a history museum near Embassy Row that spans five floors of gallery space.
-The exhibits document Chinese immigration, cultural heritage, and societal contributions through photographs and artifacts.
+The Chinese American Museum DC is a history museum in Washington DC, housed in an early 20th-century building near Embassy Row and spread across several floors of gallery space.
+The exhibits document Chinese immigration and the contributions of Chinese Americans through photographs, personal objects, and digital displays.

-The museum was founded in 2017 and resides in a building from 1907.
-Its first permanent exhibits opened in 2019 with an interactive digital timeline of Chinese American history.
+The museum was founded in 2017 and moved into a building from 1907, located near what became Embassy Row.
+Its first permanent exhibits opened in 2019, anchored by an interactive digital timeline tracing the story of Chinese Americans.

 The museum displays photographs and personal stories showing how Chinese Americans have worked in government, military, arts, and business.
-Visitors discover firsthand accounts from people who have shaped this community.
+Visitors encounter firsthand accounts from people who have shaped this community over generations.

 The community of curious travelers